A founding role in the constitution and development of Science and Technology Studies

 Actor-Network Theory proposed an alternative to the debate between realism – knowledge as a reflection of an outside reality – and constructivism – knowledge as the product of human activities -, a debate in which the latter was accused by the former of relativism (knowledge being seen as nothing more than the expression of a certain state of society at a certain point in time).
 By examining the actual production of reality and knowledge from a resolutely pragmatist point of view, this new approach made it possible to revive the debate on new terms.

 Actor-Network Theory focuses on analysing the practices of actors, and has developed several concepts – translation, socio-technical network, mediation – for the understanding of the way in which knowledge or innovations are progressively constituted and in turn transform our societies.

-Akrich, M., Callon, M. and Latour, B. (2006), Sociologie de la traduction.
+For more details, see: Akrich, M., Callon, M. and Latour, B. (2006), Sociologie de la traduction.
 Textes fondateurs, Paris : Presses des Mines.
-(Link to Les Presses des Mines →)

-A redeployment of research at the interface between STS, sociology, economics and political science
+An approach at the crossroads between STS, sociology, economics and political science

 From the outset, research at the CSI has always been carried out in partnership, in the broad sense of the word, encompassing both its financial and scientific dimensions.